Credit:

 A Note About Bottle Capacity

-When a manufacturer claims a cellar can hold a set number of bottles, that's usually based on storing all same-sized bottles (usually Bordeaux-syle bottles).
+When a manufacturer claims a cellar can hold a set number of bottles, that's usually based on storing all same-sized bottles (usually Bordeaux-style bottles).
 So a 32-bottle fridge may actually hold less if you—like many vino lovers—have a wine collection of different styles and producers.

 While a standard bottle holds 750 milliliters of liquid, bottle shapes and sizes vary greatly.
 In some cases, it's traditional for wines made from specific grapes or certain regions to be bottled in specific-shaped bottles.
 It’s sometimes even required by a country or region's laws.
 The next region over may stipulate something completely different.